opensearch-project/sql/docs/dev/Pagination-v2.md

 Processing of an Initial Query Request has few extra steps comparing versus processing a regular Query Request:
 1. Query validation with `CanPaginateVisitor`.
 This is required to validate whether incoming query can be paged.
 This also activate legacy engine fallback mechanism.
+2. Creating a paged index scan with `CreatePagingTableScanBuilder` `Optimizer` rule.
+A Regular Query Request triggers `CreateTableScanBuilder` rule instead.
-2. `Serialization` is performed by `PlanSerializer` - it converts Physical Query Plan into a cursor, which could be used query a next page.
+3. `Serialization` is performed by `PlanSerializer` - it converts Physical Plan Tree into a cursor, which could be used query a next page.

 ```mermaid
 sequenceDiagram